andrewgph/local_voice/README.md

 The speech to speech times are ok for basic conversation.
 The main challenge with making it more useful is reducing speech to text errors, especially on short utterances.
 The pipeline approach is probably obsolete with upcoming multimodal models, although it might have some advantages, such as easier visibility into what was heard.

-Features
+Features:
 * Speech to speech times in 500ms to 1500ms range on a M2 Max
   * Within conversational speech latency
   * Using Whisper large v3 + Llama 3 8B (both with mlx 4 bit quantization)
 * Interuptible, will stop talking as soon as new speech has been heard
 * Should be possible to make it multilingual
   * Whisper model is multilingual
   * Llama 3 understands multiple languages
   * Piper has voices available in different languages
 * Relatively minimal dependencies, the models are doing most of the work
 * Various logs are saved, so you can collect audio and transcription data for model evaluation or improvements

-Caveats
+Caveats:
 * The codebase is fairly hacky, so might it might require some work to get it working for you
 * Doesn't filter out its own voice, so will only work when using a headset or speakers which include echo cancellation
 * Doesn't work with multiple speakers, the LLM will get confused with two separate people talking